 Creative Ways to Address Your Christmas Card Envelope

 After you’ve figured out the logistics for how to address your Christmas cards, you can begin designing your envelopes.
 This is a fun and inspirational process that can get crafty.
-You can even set aside time with a friend or family members to decorate your envelopes together and get creative.
+You can even set aside time with a friend or family member to decorate your envelopes together and get creative.

 Find pens you like: Take time to purchase pens with strong ink to get you through the mailing process!
 If you plan on using calligraphy or hand lettering to write your recipients’ addresses, use a fountain pen with an ink cartridge and flex nib.
 Other popular pens include felt pens, brush pens, and dip pens.

 Return address labels: Save yourself some time by using custom address labels that match your holiday card when considering your return address.
 Holiday address labels add character and charm to your card while giving a hint to the recipient that a special holiday card is to follow.

 Custom postage: If you want to embellish your card even further, use custom postage stamps that match your address labels and Christmas cards.
 You can customize postage with a photo of your family that didn’t make the final cut for your Christmas card to get the most use out of your Christmas photos.